LGoodDatePicker/LGoodDatePicker/README.md

 ## News:

 * [LGoodDatePicker 11.2.0](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released on February 28, 2021.
 This version adds the Icelandic language translation and the possibility to customize the colors of date and time pickers in disabled state.
-This is the last version that supports Java 6 and 7.
+This is the last version that will still support the older Java versions, Java 6 or 7.
+Future releases will require Java 8 or higher.

 * [LGoodDatePicker 11.1.0](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released on September 30, 2020.
 This version adds the possibility to customize the colors used for the mouse hover highlight of the calendar panel labels.